Navigate with the experts

 Authorized Chilean Fjords Pilot since 2010; Over 9 Antarctic campaigns as Commanding Officer of a CHN patrol ship and icebreaker Almirante Viel.
 Cap Hornier.

-Our rates are per voyage, in U.S. dollars, and are agreed upon in advance—on a case-by-case basis—as they vary with the duration and difficulty of the Antarctic voyage, the characteristics of the vessel, and the idle time during the voyage.
+Our rates are per trip and in U.S. dollars.
+They are agreed upon in advance on a case-by-case basis, as they vary depending on the trip’s duration and difficulty, the vessel’s characteristics, and downtime during the trip.

 Elephant Island, Antarctic Sound, Gerlache Strait, Cuverville Island, Neumayer Channel, Port Lockroy, LeMaire Channel, were some of the excellent points of interest that MS Oosterdam, under the command of Captain Kevin Beirnaert, developed.
 Our SKUA Pilot joined the bridge team and did a great job with them, working together.